Maple Orange Sweet Potato Casserole

 This sweet potato casserole recipe includes a few components, but they’re all incredibly easy and may be done in stages.

-Pro tip: Bake the sweet potatoes the day before you assemble the casserole.
+Pro tip: Bake sweet potatoes the day before you assemble the casserole.
 The entire casserole may also be made and assembled 1 day in advance.

 - Scoop the flesh out of the cold sweet potatoes and place in a large bowl.
 Discard the peels.

 - Add the milk, maple syrup, eggs, butter, orange juice, zest, vanilla and salt and beat until smooth.
-Spread in an even layer in a greased 2 1/2 quart baking dish.

-- Top the sweet potato filling evenly with the streusel.
+- Top the sweet potato filling evenly with the streusel and bake for 45-50 minutes or until golden brown and puffed in the center.

-FAQs
+Recipe FAQs

 Bake the sweet potatoes until tender, then cool completely.
-Scoop out the flesh and whip with milk, butter, maple syrup, orange juice, zest, vanilla and salt until smooth.
-Top with an oat pecan streusel and bake 45-50 minutes until puffed and golden brown.
+Scoop out the flesh and and place in a bowl with milk, butter, maple syrup, orange juice, zest, vanilla and salt and beat until smooth.

 The top will be golden brown and it will be puffed in the center.